IVRPowers/blog/content/post/coding/mobile-application.md

 **4) Accepting and rejecting calls.**

 In the onIncomingCall you must write the code to incorporate the buttons that will allow you to hang up and accept the call.
-We recommend to use your own ionic alerts.
+We recommend you to use alerts included in the very same Ionic code.
 If so, you should add them in the methods.

 ~~~typescript
 onIncomingCall:(userName) => {